Black-Box Batch Active Learning for Regression: Methodology

 How can we apply the above result to non-differentiable models?
-In the following, we use a Bayesian view on the hypothesis space to show that we can connect the empirical predictive covariance kernel to a gradient kernel, too.
-With $\emOmega$ as defined previously, we introduce a latent $\Bmch$ to represent the `true' hypothesis $\w_\bmch \in \emOmega$ from the empirical hypothesis space $\emOmega$.
+In the following, we use a Bayesian view on the hypothesis space to show that we can connect the empirical predictive covariance kernel to a gradient kernel in this case, too.
+With $\emOmega \triangleq (\w_1, \ldots, \w_K)$ fixed---e.g. these could be the different parameters of the members of an ensemble---we introduce a latent $\Bmch$ to represent the index of the `true' hypothesis $\w_\bmch \in \emOmega$ from this empirical hypothesis space $\emOmega$, which we want to identify.
 This is similar to QbC \citep{seung1992query}.
+In essence, the latent $\Bmch$ takes on the role of $\W$ from the previous section, and we are interested in learning the `true' $\Bmch$ from additional data.
+We, thus, examine the kernels for $\Bmch$, as opposed to $\W$.